OZoneGuy/shortcut-mapper/README.md

 A program that runs in the background to provide a different way to execute shortcuts.
-This program utilises key press sequences, following a master key \`ind, to execute different shell commands.
+This program utilises key press sequences, following a master key bind, to execute different shell commands.
 This is meant for shortcuts and not key binds, such as volume up.

 # Usage